 At the end of the day, the answer to the dry vs wet sauna debate ultimately depends on personal preference, including the specific health benefits you’re after.

-One big callout is that the dry heat of traditional saunas may irritate the skin of people with conditions such as psoriasis and eczema, whereas the moist heat of a steam sauna may relieve symptoms associated with such conditions.
-Additionally, steam baths can improve drainage of the sinuses and relieve
+One big callout is that the dry heat of traditional saunas may irritate the skin of people with conditions such as psoriasis and eczema, whereas the moist heat of a steam sauna may relieve symptoms associated with such ailments.
+Additionally, steam baths can improve drainage of the sinuses and relieve respiratory systems.

 No matter which type of sauna session you choose, don’t forget to hydrate and follow best practices for how to use a sauna.